 ADDITIONAL DOCUMENTS FOR UK WORK VISA

-• Certificate of Sponsorship from approved UK employer
+• Certificate of sponsorship reference number from your employer

-Besides the general tier visas, the following specialized visas require the same basic requirements with few additional eligibility documents.
+Besides the general work visa routes, the following specialized visas require the same basic requirements with a few additional eligibility documents.

 ADDITIONAL DOCUMENTS FOR SPECIAL WORK VISA

-• Certificate of Sponsorship from approved UK employer
+• Certificate of sponsorship from an approved UK employer

 • Proof of age and nationality

-• Confirmation of Acceptance for Studies (CAS) from your university or course provider
+• Confirmation of Acceptance for Studies (CAS) from your licensed student sponsor

 We hope this article on getting a United Kingdom work visa was helpful.
 If you are interested in studying in Europe, check out the Study in the UK and Available Programs in Europe for International Students pages.